Wiki · Individual Player · Last reviewed June 25, 2026

 Emily M. Bender

-Emily M. Bender is a computational linguist and University of Washington professor known in AI discourse for work on natural language processing, data documentation, language understanding, the Stochastic Parrots critique of large language models, and public opposition to inflated AI claims.
+Emily M. Bender is a computational linguist and University of Washington professor whose work connects natural language processing, data documentation, language understanding, the Stochastic Parrots critique of large language models, and public opposition to inflated AI claims.

 Snapshot